 Proper Hydration Means Fewer Fine Lines and Wrinkles

 It’s no secret that hydration is the hallmark of healthy-looking skin.
-Studies show that when cellular walls are fortified with astaxanthin’s antioxidant quenching strength, they better retain skin’s much-needed moisture.
+Studies show that when cellular walls are fortified with astaxanthin’s antioxidant quenching strength, they better retain the skin’s much-needed moisture.

 In one study, participants were given either an oral astaxanthin supplement or a placebo for a 16-week period that included the seasonal transition of summer to fall, a season during which time skin can undergo considerable moisture loss.
 At the end of the 16 weeks, those supplementing with astaxanthin had significantly more skin hydration as well as fewer fine lines and wrinkles.

-Which brings us to one of the other incredible ways astaxanthin supports beautiful smooth and glowing skin: It protects against the formation of fine lines and wrinkles we try so hard to avoid.
+This brings us to one of the other incredible ways astaxanthin supports beautiful smooth and glowing skin: It protects against the formation of fine lines and wrinkles we try so hard to avoid.

 Protecting Your Skin from Both Internal and External Damage